Leisure Industry Week 2016 – A TLS Tour

 It’s rare to see two products in the same category aim for such radically different market segments, while Spa Bike utilises warm water to make cycling less strenuous, more effective and can be an effective treatment to circulatory issues.

-Cold Tub focusses instead on recovery, reducing swelling and lactic acid build ups which can allow someone to be ready to train again faster.
+Cold Tub focusses instead of recovery, reducing swelling and lactic acid build-ups which can allow someone to be ready to train again faster.

 Before I left I took the time to watch some bubble football in action, you can see the awesome if ridiculous nature of the game above.

 Looking ahead, Construction week is coming soon and I hope that they bring the same level of awesome to the NEC that I saw here and expect to see at next year’s Leisure Industry Week.